madprops/huebot/README.md

 >stream

-Gets a random live stream from Twitch or Youtube and changes the tv to that.
+Gets a random live stream from Youtube and changes the tv to that.

 >activity